 If you are lucky enough to spend a week or more there, you’ll have no trouble finding things to do in Yerevan.
 However, we find that most travelers are looking for a 2-day Yerevan itinerary, so they can spend a few days in the countryside and surrounding areas too.

-We spent a total of 3 days in Yerevan and really enjoyed our time there.
+We really enjoyed our time there.
 It was easy to make a diverse and exciting schedule, including things like museums, wine bars, and walking tours.

 Republic Square and the History Museum of Armenia

 Depending on when you arrive, you’ll want to jump right into the schedule.
 Our first recommended stop is the History Museum of Armenia.
 It’s located right in the center of the city in Republic Square.
 As you walk to the building, be sure to look all around you and admire the architecture and the fountain.

 The square is used for public events and celebrations, but it also has a lot of history in the surrounding buildings.
 It was called Lenin Square, until Armenia declared their independence and the statue of Lenin in the square was removed in 1991.

 Five major buildings surround Republic Square, each built in the neoclassical style.
 These buildings currently house the Government House, the History Museum and the National Gallery, the Marriott hotel and the ministries of Foreign Affairs and Transport and Communications.

 The History Museum is at the north east corner of the square.
 It is open from 11am to 6pm every day except Monday.
 The entrance fee is 2000 drams (around $4).
 You’ll want to allot around 2 hours to wander through the museum and learn the history and culture of Armenia through the 400,000+ pieces on display.